wasabigeek/blog/content/blog/what-does-a-1972-paper-have-to-do-with-the-single-responsibility-principle/index.md

 ---
 title: What does a 1972 paper have to do with the Single Responsibility Principle?
 date: "2022-02-28"
-description: "While trying to explain the Single Responsibility Principle, it's originator calls attention to a paper written in the last decade.
+description: "While trying to explain the Single Responsibility Principle, it's originator calls attention to the paper 'On the Criteria To Be Used in Decomposing Systems into Modules'.
 Why was this paper so significant?
 Let's find out!"
 published: true
 tags: ["object-oriented", "single responsibility principle"]
 ---

 "*A class should only have one reason to change*" is a mantra that Object-Oriented advocates have chanted for years.
 Dubbed the "Single Responsibility Principle" (SRP), it remains somewhat abstract till this day ✨.
-Abstract enough that Robert Martin, who coined the term, tried to explain the SRP again in a [2014 blog post](https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html) - 14 years after he first wrote about it!
+Abstract enough, in fact, that it's originator (Robert Martin) felt it worthwhile to explain again in a [blog post](https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html) - 14 years after he first wrote about it!

-That blog post begins by referencing and quoting a 1972 paper, "**On the Criteria To Be Used in Decomposing Systems into Modules**" (what a mouthful) by David Parnas:
+That blog post begins by referencing and quoting a 1972 paper, "**On the Criteria To Be Used in Decomposing Systems into Modules**" by David Parnas:

 > “We have tried to demonstrate by these examples that it is almost always incorrect to begin the decomposition of a system into modules on the basis of a flowchart.
 >